This article is a work in progress and may be edited at any time.

 Music

-- Lent Hymns, Songs, and Metrical Psalms — for corporate worship
+- Lent Hymns, Songs, and Metrical Psalms — recommended hymns, contemporary songs, gospel choruses, and metrical psalms

 - A Lent Playlist from Holy Joys — for personal use or prelude music